 - You can write an ASCII file that defines the rules and import it to other Fireboxes or proxy policies.

-- You can use Policy Manager to define the exception rules, export the file to an ASCII file, and import that file into another Firebox configuration file or proxy definition.
+- Define exception rules in Policy Manager, export the exception rules to an ASCII file, and import that file to another Firebox configuration file or proxy policy.

 Write Rulesets in an ASCII File